Whether you are a fitness beginner or an athletic pro, there is always room for improvement and Fitness DNA Test can direct you the right way.

 Weight management advice to avoid obesity.

-Caffeine tolerance and metabolism.
+Lactose, Caffeine and Alcohol sensitivities and metabolism.

-Practical advice to reduce bad cholesterol.
+Practical advice to reduce bad cholesterol and lower resting heart rate.

 We provide tailored action plans that combine your unique genetics with your unique lifestyle, and all our reports are reviewed by qualified specialists.